-The proposed construction of the two fenced areas and the two pens will be in keeping with the rustic aesthetic of the Historic District, will follow the recommendations of the Design Guidelines, and be completed in accordance with the Secretary of Interior Standards for the Treatment of Historic Properties.
+The proposed construction of a fence around the kennels dog yard and the two pens will be in keeping with the rustic aesthetic of the Historic District, will follow the recommendations of the Design Guidelines, and be completed in accordance with the Secretary of Interior Standards for the Treatment of Historic Properties.

 Through time the number and location of the dog pens and houses has been dependent on the number of dogs in the kennel; the addition of two pens and houses speaks to the current needs and size of the kennel.
 The current layout of the dog yard were the majority of the dogs are not behind fencing has not always been the arrangement.
 It appears (from historic photographs) that during much of the period of significance for the Historic District and extending into the 1950s, all of the dogs were housed in fenced pens.
 As such, there is historic precedence for the proposed fenced areas.
 As designed the fencing will provide a feeling of freedom for both the dogs and visitors while providing for the safety of both.
+While the proposal to enclose the entire yard in fencing is a departure from the historic pen layout, this will be mitigated through the continuation of keeping the character defining features of the pens present in the new perimeter fence.